scalcor/evm-storage-reader/README.md

 # EVM Storage Reader

-This library reads and parses storages of an EVM contract.
+This package reads and parses storages of an EVM contract.

 ## Basic Usage